SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/User Defined APIs/Defining_an_API/UD_APIs_Define_New_API.md

    > Once a token is created with a specified secret, **it is not possible to retrieve that secret again**.
 The value is stored securely in the database with a non-reversible hashing function.
 Make sure to save it somewhere secure or pass it in a secure way to the API user.

 > [!NOTE]
-> You can change your API configuration at any time by opening this window again and changing the settings.
+> You can change your API configuration at any time on the [User-Defined APIs page in System Center](xref:UD_APIs_Viewing_in_Cube#configuring-apis-and-tokens).
+Alternatively, you can also open this window in the Automation module again to change the settings.
-> You can also navigate to the [API overview in DataMiner Cube](xref:UD_APIs_Viewing_in_Cube#configure-apis-and-tokens).

 ## Configuring the UserDefinableApiEndpoint extension module